-In this guide, you will learn what Dogecoin is, what Dogecoin was created for, what it is used for today, and if you should think of Dogecoin as a good investment.
+In this guide, you will learn what Dogecoin is, what Dogecoin was created for, what it is used for today, and if you should think of Dogecoin as a future cryptocurrency.

 After that, the next section will look at options to buy Dogecoin.
 This part will cover: where to buy Dogecoin, how to buy Dogecoin, how to buy Dogecoin with USD, and how to buy Dogecoin with PayPal.